chxj1980/orwell/README.md

 Orwell is meant to be a modern Network Video Recorder built on top of React Native with support for Windows, Android, iOS, macOS and Linux.

-Orwell implements the video decoder and (ffmpeg) and video player in C++ for each of these devices.
+Orwell is intended to implement the video decoder and (ffmpeg) and video player in C++ for each of these devices.

+# What works rigth now?

+There is a QT client in `qt` folder for testing purposes, and a desktop react native client in orwellJS which is almost working.
+Both examples should show the image of a Vstarcam camera for a few seconds.
+The qt and react native should work on linux, windows and mac.
+There is no work in iOS or Android for now, but I intend to do it someday.

+Can you help me?
+I'd be nice to have people working on different parts of the project.

 # How to build